nikhilbenny-pixel/trial/prompt_manual.md

 Every Rule contains both a lower(except if it is 0) and upper weight bound.
 No Rule contains the original unsplit weight condition.
 No Rule exists outside the generated slabs.
+## Output Contract
+Your response must contain, in order:
+1. One WORKSHEET block per Rule Number (as specified above).
+2. One JSON object (the `rules` array), and nothing else after it.
+No prose, no apologies, no explanation outside the WORKSHEET.
+If you cannot comply with the worksheet for a given Rule Number, emit the "Logic cannot be implemented" message for that Rule Number only and continue.
 ### Final Output
 For each numbered business requirement, generate one Rule object for every generated weight slab.
 If a requirement produces N weight slabs, the output must contain exactly N Rule objects corresponding to those slabs.
 The output contains a flat array named rules.
 Each generated weight slab contributes exactly one object to this array.